open-telemetry/opentelemetry-rust/CONTRIBUTING.md

 The potential features include:

 - Stable and non-experimental features that are included in the specification to minimize compilation size.
 These could be separate feature flags for signals (like `logs`, `traces`, `metrics`) and runtimes (`rt-tokio`, `rt-tokio-current-thread`, `rt-async-std`).
 - Stable and non-experimental features, although not part of the specification, are crucial for enhancing the tracing/log crate's functionality or boosting performance.
-Example: `logs_level_enabled`.
+These features are also subject to discussion and approval by the OpenTelemetry Rust Maintainers.
+An example of such a feature is `logs_level_enabled`.

 All such features should adhere to naming convention  `<signal>_<feature_name>`